ourylydibin/Banknote-Authentication/README.md

 #### You can access the application [here](http://34.94.25.222/).
 #### Note: Making a query may take few secondes to load the data sometimes, as the server may be in hibernate state.

+## CHALLENGES
+- The issue was that after installing docker it was not starting.
+After reading some Stackoverflow pages they were saying that I had to enable the vitual machine.
+Once I did that from the Bios it works.
+- I had other issues when creating the Dockerfile.
+Docker could not build the docker image because I did not include the right base image in the file.
+It worked after I pulled the right image.
+- I had also problems with misunderstanding some docker and Kubernetes commands.
+But everything was solved after reading some blogs.

 ## How to use
 - In the application bars type only numerical values(positive of negative values).
 If you type other than numerical values you will be getting an error.